Mutual Adaptation in Human-Robot Co-Transportation with Human Preference Uncertainty: Preliminaries and Problem Formulation

 \subsection{The Co-transportation Task and Path Selection}

 In this paper, we consider a co-transportation task in which a human and a robot jointly transport an object from a start position to a target position.
-As illustrated in Fig.~\ref{environment}, the environment contains several obstacles that must be avoided for navigation safety.
+The environment may contain multiple obstacles that must be avoided to ensure navigation safety.
 We assume that both the human and the robot have complete knowledge of the environment.
 Depending on the geometric properties of these obstacles, the human-robot team will have to navigate through the `openings' among obstacles, leading to multiple path options.
 Assuming the considered paths do not involve loops, the total number of path options is finite.
 To evaluate feasible paths for the co-transportation task, we consider two factors: the collision risks $S$ when transporting through all openings and the total traveling distances $D$.
+We evaluate these quantities for the remaining path from the human-robot team’s current position to the target.
 Specifically, let $\Xi$ be the set of all openings.
 An opening $\xi\in \Xi$ is defined as a passage between obstacles whose width satisfies $d_r<w_{\xi}\le 5d_r$,\footnote{When a passage is wider than $5d_r$, we assume the human-robot team can traverse it without incurring any risk.
 This threshold may be adjusted based on real-world scenarios.} where $d_r$ is the width of the robot.
-The risk associated with opening $\xi$ is quantified as

-Here $S_{\xi}\in[0,1]$ is the percentage of risk.
+The risk associated with opening $\xi$ is quantified as $S_{\xi} = \frac{d_r}{w_{\xi}}$.
+Here $S_{\xi}\in[0,1]$ is the percentage of collision risk for passing through opening $\xi$.
 In general, a narrower passage implies a higher risk.

 A feasible path option $o\in\mathcal{O}$ connects the system’s current position to the target point through a sequence of openings.
-Here, $\mathcal{O}$ denotes the set of all path options.\footnote{Note that $\mathcal{O}$ may change dynamically, depending the the current positions of the human-robot team.
-Here, we introduce the generic concept of cost evaluation and omit time-step indicators.} Let $\Xi_o\subset \Xi$ be the set of openings associated with option $o$, and the percentage of collision risk $S_o$ for this option is then defined by the stacking of risk as:
+Here, $\mathcal{O}$ denotes the set of all path options.\footnote{Note that $\mathcal{O}$ may change dynamically, depending on the current positions of the human-robot team.
+Here, we introduce the generic concept of cost evaluation and omit time-step indicators.} Let $\Xi_o\subset \Xi$ be the set of openings associated with option $o$, and the percentage of collision risk $S_o$ for this option is then defined by the stacking of risk as $S_o=1 - \prod_{\xi\in\Xi_o} (1-S_\xi)$.
 Let $D_o$ represent the total length of path option $o$ to the target.
 The overall cost for option $o$ is quantified as

-where $c_{\text{r}}$ is a scalar weight that determines the relative importance of collision risk versus travel distance.